-Security concerns created by Trump’s disclosure will delay Afghanistan trip, Pelosi says
+Pelosi abandons Afghanistan trip, accuses Trump of imperiling lawmakers with disclosure

 Such trips are typically kept secret for security reasons until lawmakers are safely back in the United States.

+Asked how she was certain Trump had leaked her travel plans, Pelosi shrugged and said, “I rest my case.”

+Asked if she considered it retaliation as part of an ongoing tit-for-tat amid the shutdown, she said, “I would hope not.
+I don’t think the president would be that petty, do you?”

-Hammill said the trip to Afghanistan would be indefinitely postponed “so as not to further endanger our troops and security personnel, or the other travelers on the flights.”
+Pelosi spokesman Drew Hammill said earlier Friday that the trip to Afghanistan would be indefinitely postponed “so as not to further endanger our troops and security personnel, or the other travelers on the flights.”
 But he said that lawmakers would not be cowed in discharging their constitutional duties.

 “The United States Congress is a coequal branch of government in our system of checks and balances,” he said.
 “The Congress has a constitutional responsibility to conduct oversight in the war zone where our men and women in uniform are risking their lives every day.”